 The Fremont Sauerkraut Company

-In 1905, Allen Slessman combined several small Great Lakes sauerkraut manufacturers to form The Fremont Company which still exists today in Fremont, Ohio and is run by his grandson, Richard Smith, and great-grandchildren, Chris Smith and Katie Smith.
-The company packages under the Frank's, SnowFloss and Deutsche Kuche labels.
+In 1905, Allen Slessman combined several small Great Lakes sauerkraut manufacturers to form The Fremont Company, which still exists today in Fremont, Ohio.
+A fourth-generation-owned family company, it has manufactured tomato-based sauces, fermented and pickled vegetables, and sauerkraut for more than 100 years under the Frank's, SnowFloss, and Deutsche Kuche labels.

-The company brings in 25,000 tons of fresh cabbage from 12 local farmers from July to November, known as sauerkraut season.
+The company brings in fresh cabbage from local farmers from July to November, known as sauerkraut season.
 One head of cabbage can weigh as much as 20 pounds.
-Fremont processes 400-600 tons of cabbage a day and produces 150,000 (14-ounce) cans daily, not to mention bagged, barreled and larger cans of sauerkraut.
+Fremont processes about 400 to 600 tons of cabbage a day and produces approximately 150,000 (14-ounce) cans daily, not to mention bagged, barreled, and larger cans of sauerkraut.

 The process is the same as for home canning, just on a grander scale.
 Shredded cabbage is salted and allowed to ferment for 4 to 6 weeks, although the cabbage can actually be held for up to a year before being canned.

-When tasters have deemed the kraut to be ready, it is sent to the canning room where it is piped into cans, lidded and steam processed at 180 degrees, cooled down and labeled and boxed for shipment.
+When tasters have deemed the kraut to be ready, it is sent to the canning room where it is piped into cans, lidded, and steam processed at 180 F, cooled down, and labeled and boxed for shipment.